TOOP4EU/toop-commander/README.md

                                Create a new toop request message using the provided data and send it to the /from-dc endpoint if the options -i and -c are provided, then they override the DataSubjectIdentifier and DataSubjectCountry values in the metadata file.
-                               The option '-m' is optional and if it is absent, the default metadata.conf file is used.
+                               The option '-m' is optional and if it is absent, the default data/request-metadata.conf file is used.
                                For the details of the metadata file, please read the README.